Gauteng Branch Chair: Natalie Pullen

 Natalie is like the heroine in 1940’s movie, always gorgeous, glamorous, understated, but I feel like she could catch a bullet if the time came.
 With a smile on her face.

 Jessica holds a BSc (Hons) degree in Zoology and an MSc degree in Entomology from the University of Pretoria.
-She is an environmental scientist at Jones & Wagener Engineering and Environmental Consultants where she is involved in various environmental projects including Environmental Impact Assessments (EIAs), Environmental Management Programme Reports (EMPrs), Environmental Auditing, Water Use Licensing, Mine Closure, and research projects.
-She is also responsible for sustainable development initiatives at Jones & Wagener which includes sustainability reporting and carbon foot printing.
+She is an environmental scientist at Jones & Wagener Engineering and Environmental Consultants where she is involved in various environmental projects including Environmental Impact Assessments (EIAs), Environmental Management Programme Reports (EMPrs), Auditing, Water Use Licensing, Mine Closure, wetland assessments, and research projects.
+She is also responsible for sustainable development initiatives at Jones & Wagener which includes sustainability reporting and carbon footprint calculations.

 Jessica is an avid scuba diver and enjoys being outdoors.
 She hopes that being directly involved in IAIAsa will help to address members’ needs and to engage with a diverse range of practitioners, scientists, and authorities.

 Lehlogonolo is a celebration waiting to happen.
 She is wild and shiny and fierce.
 Lehlo is currently completing her MSc in Environmental Science with the University of Witwatersrand.
-She is employed as environmental liaison officer at GCS and is making waves in all that she does.
+She is employed as Environmental Liaison Officer at GCS Water and Environment and is making waves in all she does.
 Her faith keeps her grounded, as does her family and their close bond.
-She has a little brother who she talks about all the time.
-Her parents are supportive and inspiring.
-Her mom is her hero, and from what I have heard, she has a lot to live up to.
+She has a family that is supportive and inspiring; from what’s been heard, she has a lot to live up to.

 Lehlo is currently single, and any prospective suitors will need to be interviewed by the full committee.
-Applicants can leave their CVs and photographs with Sharon Meyer-Douglas.
+Applicants can leave their CVs and photographs with Tania Oosthuizen.
 If you don’t hear from us, accept that you did not make the grade.
 This position may not be filled.
 Lehlo is a force all on her own!